ecmwf/metview-docs/docs/api/functions/plot_xs.rst

     :type line: list
     :param map_data: specifies the GRIB data (and the corresponding styles) that will be displayed in the side map.
 If ``map_data`` is None and ``map_line`` is False no side-map is displayed.
     :type map_data: :class:`Fieldset` or tuple/list of :class:`Fieldset` and visual definition objects
     :param map_line: controls wether the cross section line is rendered onto the side map.
-The line is rendered with a hard-coded style (thick red line).
+The line style is hard-coded (thick red line).
     :type map_line: bool
     :param view: specifies the map view as a :func:`geoview` for the side map.
     :type view:  :func:`geoview`